New Baltimore Councilman is stepping down from his first-term seat.

 "Far more than any elected official, they represent the true spirit of this town; far more than any politician, they will leave a lasting legacy and help to make our town an even better place," he wrote.

-Stanton has championed the proposal to revise the city charter and publicly raised the notion of a city manager form of government.
-The charter revision was voted down in the early August election, but city officials said they would still like amendments made to the 1970s document.
+Stanton has championed the and publicly .
+The , but city officials said they would still like amendments made to the 1970s document.

 "Since my birth in 1985, New Baltimore has been my home.
 Going forward, regardless of where I live, I will continue to call it my home.
 Even as I leave the city in the capable hands of my colleagues on city council, I do so firm in the belief that New Baltimore can become a better place – one with greater government transparency, more effective use of economic development tools, and a higher quality of life.